rohank05/dframework-ui/README.md

 `{ "type": "oneToMany", "relation": 'child grid' }` The type specifies that it's a one-to-many relationship, and relation defines the child grid's model to be associated.

+### 8. **Type: `dynamic`**

+Populates columns based on the configuration on the fly dynamically.

+#### Overview

+The `dynamic` column populates the dynamic column on the fly while loading the form.
+It helpfull when loading columns with dynamic validations.

+#### Required props

+`config` field is the required prop, the config field should be the name of the field contianing the configuartion data.

+Ex: `config: "HookupConfigValuesValidations"`

+`HookupConfigValuesValidation` field containes json string as

+`[{ "field": "HOOKUP", "type": "number", "min": 0, "max": 50, "required": true }, { "field": "REV", "type": "string", "min": 0, "max": 50, "required": true }]`

+##### Purpose

+- The `dynamic` columns will populate the columns provided in the configuration on the fly dynamically.

 ##### Example Use Case